Computing infrastructure and policies

 projects can be used for collaborative projects.
 It aims to ease the sharing of data between users working on a long-term project.

 Quotas are enabled on projects for both disk capacity (blocks) and number of files (inodes).
-The limits for blocks and inodes are respectively 1TiB and 1 million per user and per group.
+The limits for blocks and inodes are respectively 1TiB and 1 million per group.

 Note